kubernetes/website/content/en/docs/tutorials/security/apparmor.md

 ## Ephemeral containers

-The `container.apparmor.security.beta.kubernetes.io/*` annotations don't apply to Ephemeral containers.
-When an ephemeral container runs in [privileged mode](/docs/concepts/workloads/pods/#privileged-mode-for-containers), it disables AppArmor on the container.
-Otherwise, the ephemeral container runs with the default runtime profile.
+ The `container.apparmor.security.beta.kubernetes.io/*` annotations don't apply to ephemeral containers.
+When an ephemeral container runs in [privileged mode](/docs/concepts/workloads/pods/#privileged-mode-for-containers), the kubelet does not apply any AppArmor restrictions to the ephemeral container.
+Otherwise, the kubelet will attempt to run the ephemeral container with the default runtime profile.

 ## Example